-Exercise increased caution in Eritrea due to travel restrictions and limited consular assistance.
-Some areas have increased risk.
-Read the entire Travel Advisory.
+Exercise increased caution in Eritrea due to travel restrictions, limited consular assistance, and landmines.

 Eritrean law enforcement officials routinely block access to foreign nationals in detention.
 The U.S. Embassy therefore may not receive notification or be allowed access to you if you are detained or arrested.

 There are landmines in many remote areas in Eritrea, particularly in Nakfa, AdiKeih, Arezza, the 25 mile-wide region (40 km) between the Setit and Mereb Rivers, and in areas north and west of Keren, areas near Massawa, Ghinda, Agordat, Barentu, Dekemhare, and south of Tessenae.